makedeb/makedeb-docs/makedeb/additional-pkgbuild-specs/distribution-specific-relationships.md

+{% hint style="info" %}
+The leading functionality is only available on the Debian releases of makedeb.
+{% endhint %}

 makedeb supports the use of distribution-specific package relationships, using the distribution codename obtained through the `lsb_release -cs` command.

 {% hint style="info" %}